Last updated May 9th, 2018.

 These fears are thankfully calmer than they were earlier this decade.
 Both countries engage in talks, mostly centered around trade, to make sure they can benefit each other.

 China and India each hold key footholds in Asia.
-As such, both parties must work together toward solving common economic goals.
+As such, both parties must work together to solve common economic goals.

 Modi Supporting the Indian Economy